 \subsection{Ishigami function}

-The ishigami function is classic to test sensitivity and reliability variables in models.
+The Ishigami function is classic to test the sensitivity and reliability variables in models.
 It presents a strong non-linearity and non-monotonicity.
 The order of the variables in terms of relevance are \(X_2\), \(X_1\) and the interaction \(X_1\) with \(X_3\).
-All the other variables and interaction have theoretical zero relevance.
+All other variables and interaction have zero theoretical relevance's.
 The form of the model is

 where $X_i\sim \mathrm{Uniform}(-\pi, \pi)$ for $i=1,2,3$, $a = 7$ and $b = 0.1$.
 We also set \(X_4 - X_8\sim \mathrm{Uniform}(-\pi, \pi)\) to add uncorrelated noise to the model.